Is Stainless Steel Magnetic? Magnetism of Stainless Steel Screws Explained

 Austenitic Stainless Steel

-This type of stainless steel is characterized by its non-magnetic or slightly magnetic nature when cold worked, containing high levels of chromium and nickel.
+Most stainless steels falling under this category are characterized by their non-magnetic or partially magnetic nature when cold worked, containing high levels of chromium and nickel.
 This class is renowned for its excellent corrosion resistance and formability and accounts for approximately 70% of all stainless steel usage.
 This superclass is highly favored for manufacturing due to its superior ductility, which enhances weldability.
-It is also a popular choice for kitchen utensils, medical devices, and architectural structures.
+It is also popular for kitchen utensils, medical devices, and architectural structures.

 Ferritic Stainless Steels